IanWalston/ianwalston.github.io/README.md

 # Web Development Portfolio

-Look at what I've done to see my javascript development skills.
+Look at what I've done to see my javascript skills.